Faeryn/OutwardWeaponSkillKeys/README.md

 Adds 2 keybinds: one for a mainhand and one for an off-hand weapon specific attack skill.
 Each keybind uses a skill depending on the currently equipped weapon.
+When a pistol is equipped, the off-hand button for Fire/Reload needs to be held to reload the pistol (to prevent accidental reload).
+This is optional, enabled by default.
 *Note: The mod does not add any new quick slots, the keybinds trigger the skills on their own.*

 It's strongly recommended to use Outward Config Manager to set HUD element position.